 The Licensee shall fulfil the Network Services rollout requirements set out in Schedule XX of this licence and as may be reviewed by the Authority periodically.

-In rolling out the Network Services, the Licensee shall ensure that at least thirty (30) percentage (%) of the services shall be rolled out in underserved surburbs, rural or peri-urban areas.
+In rolling out the Network Services, the Licensee shall ensure that at least thirty (30) percentage (%) of the services shall be rolled out in underserved suburbs, rural or peri-urban areas.

 Network Services Administration